dxing20/COMP0022MovieAnalytics/README.md

 # COMP0022MovieAnalytics

-## Common Issues
+## Installation

-### Nginx 404 or comp0022.dev cannot be reached dns cannot be resolved
+1. Clone both the common repository and this into a working directory.
+2. Install skaffold
+3. Unzip the env folder to the same directory of this readme file.
+4. Run all the kubernetes secrets in the env folder.

-if you ran `skaffold dev` for development but cannot find the website at comp0022.dev on your local browser (which for no reason you should see), go to `/etc/hosts` or `C:\Windows\System32\drivers\etc\hosts` and add the line `127.0.0.1 comp0022.dev` to the end of the file.
+5. Go to `/etc/hosts` or `C:\Windows\System32\drivers\etc\hosts` and add the line `127.0.0.1 comp0022.dev` to the end of the file.
 This redirects comp0022.dev to your local machine.

-### Invalid certificate

-In chrome, go to settings, search for manage device certificate, and add env/ssl/rootCA.srt to trusted root certificates.
-We self signed our certificate.

-### Make sure you have env folder setup
+6. In your browser, add the rootCA.srt as trusted root certificates from the env folder
+7. Run `skaffold dev`, this might take a long time.
+If nginx fails during initial deployment, simply rerun the `skaffold dev`.
+This is caused by the deployment order of the initial build.